nachocaru/xaprb.com/content/blog/2006-07-12-how-to-switch-from-linuxthreads-to-nptl-on-gentoo.md

     Explains how to check your system for NPTL vs. linuxthreads, and switch to NPTL if your system uses linuxthreads.
 ---
-This article explains how to enable the Native Posix Threading Library (NPTL) on Gentoo GNU/Linux, and how to disable the now-obsolete linuxthreads library so you don&#8217;t have both on your system.
+This article explains how to enable the Native Posix Threading Library (NPTL) on Gentoo GNU/Linux, and how to disable the now-obsolete linuxthreads library so you don't have both on your system.

 Linuxthreads and NPTL are part of glibc, the GNU C Library.
-The recommended threading library for GNU/Linux is now NPTL, not linuxthreads, even though the [linuxthreads][1] web page&#8217;s excerpt in Google says it&#8217;s &#8220;The recommended threads package for Linux, also included in glibc 2.0.&#8221; Development on linuxthreads stopped a while ago, and NPTL is now mature and should be used instead, as it has many advantages.
+The recommended threading library for GNU/Linux is now NPTL, not linuxthreads, even though the [linuxthreads][1] web page's excerpt in Google says it's "The recommended threads package for Linux, also included in glibc 2.0."
+Development on linuxthreads stopped a while ago, and NPTL is now mature and should be used instead, as it has many advantages.

 ### How to enable NPTL on Gentoo

 Just as with many other things, Gentoo has a USE flag to turn NPTL on.
 The use flag is, appropriately, `nptl`.
-There&#8217;s a twist, though.
+There's a twist, though.
 As the message during the emerge process notes,

 > Warning!
-Gentoo&#8217;s GLIBC with NPTL enabled now behaves like the glibc from almost every other distribution out there.
+Gentoo's GLIBC with NPTL enabled now behaves like the glibc from almost every other distribution out there.
 This means that glibc is compiled -twice-, once with linuxthreads and once with nptl.
 The NPTL version is installed to lib/tls and is still used by default.
 If you do not need nor want the linuxthreads fallback, you can disable this behavior by adding nptlonly to USE to save yourself some compile time.

 So, unless you want both libraries, you should add both `nptl` and `nptlonly` to your `/etc/make.conf`.
 Next you should run `revdep-rebuild` (from the `gentoolkit` package) to make sure everything is built to use it.

-By the way, &#8220;tls&#8221; stands for &#8220;thread-local storage.&#8221; [Wikipedia has a good article on TLS][2].
+By the way, "tls" stands for "thread-local storage."
+[Wikipedia has a good article on TLS][2].

-### How to tell if it&#8217;s enabled
+### How to tell if it's enabled

-Even if it&#8217;s set in your USE flags, your system might not be using NPTL for threading.
+Even if it's set in your USE flags, your system might not be using NPTL for threading.
 It has to be enabled in your kernel, glibc has to be compiled with support for it, and there may even be other factors at play.
 Here are several ways to know if your system is set up to use it.

 First, check whether software you compile can be configured with support for NPTL: